-Why choose Cambridge?
+Why Choose Cambridge?

-Cambridge International Examinations prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+Cambridge International Examinations prepares school learners for life, helping them develop an informed curiosity and a lasting passion for learning.
 We are part of Cambridge Assessment, a department of the University of Cambridge.

-Our international qualifications are recognised by the world's best universities and employers, giving students a wide range of options in their education and career.
-As a not-for-profit organisation, we devote our resources to delivering high-quality educational programmes that can unlock students' potential.
+Our international qualifications are recognized by the world's best universities and employers, giving learners a wide range of options in their education and career.
+As a not-for-profit organization, we devote our resources to delivering high-quality educational programs that can unlock learners' potential.

-Our programmes and qualifications set the global standard for international education.
-They are created by subject experts, rooted in academic rigour and reflect the latest educational research.
+Our programs and qualifications set the global standard for international education.
+They are created by subject experts, rooted in academic rigor, and reflect the latest educational research.
 They provide a strong platform for learners to progress from one stage to the next, and are well supported by teaching and learning resources.

-Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
-Together with schools, we develop Cambridge students who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.
+Our mission is to provide educational benefit through provision of international programs and qualifications for school education and to be the world leader in this field.
+Together with schools, we develop Cambridge learners who are confident, responsible, reflective, innovative, and engaged-equipped for success in the modern world.

-Every year, nearly a million Cambridge students from 10 000 schools in 160 countries prepare for their future with an international education from Cambridge.
+Every year, nearly a million Cambridge learners from 10,000 schools in 160 countries prepare for their future with an international education from Cambridge.

-'We think the Cambridge curriculum is superb preparation for university.'
+"We think the Cambridge curriculum is superb preparation for university."
 Christoph Guttentag, Dean of Undergraduate Admissions, Duke University, USA